apostrophecms/docs/docs/tutorials/using-jsx-in-apostrophe.md

 </AposCodeBlock>

 There are several ways we can add endpoints to an ApostropheCMS project.
 In this case we are using the [`apiRoutes(self)` customization function](/reference/module-api/module-overview.html#customization-functions).
-This code creates a single `GET` route.
-Because the property used to name the route starts with a slash, we can use that directly when we are calling it from our components.
-Otherwise, we would have to use a URL like `api/v1/react-weather-widget/fetch-weather`.
+This code creates a single `GET` route that can be accessed at the URL `/api/v1/react-weather-widget/fetch-weather`.
+Note that the property name automatically gets converted to kebab case, so `fetchWeather` becomes `fetch-weather`.
+If the function name for the route starts with a slash, we would use that directly when we are calling it from our components.
+This is useful when you need a public facing URL.

 The remainder of this code should be fairly self-explanatory.
 We are getting the `city` value from the request object and the API key from an `.env` file in our project.
 Note that at the top of the file we are using `require('dotenv').config();` to expose this.
 From Node.js version `20.0.0` and up, this is supported by passing the `--env-file` flag specifying a file when starting your app and doesn't require the `dotenv` dependency.
 You can also do away with this line if you are passing your API key directly on the command line when starting your project => `OPENWEATERMAP_API_KEY=XXXXXX npm run dev`.

 Next the function passes this information to the Open Weather Map API and gets back data that is returned to the component.